 The word Viruddha leads to two factors i.e. on combining two, three things, the stronger one shades or overpowers the weaker ingredients.
-It has been stated that in a combination of so many opposite qualities, the majority of the power packed qualities overpower the weaker qualities.
+It has been stated that in a combination of so many opposite qualities, the majority of the power-packed qualities overpower the weaker qualities.

-In the lexicographic literature various other terms are also used such as –
+Various other terms are also used such as –

-Anapayukta – which is unpropetious
+Anapayukta – which is unpropitious